In this Article

+Redirect Manager lets site admins create and manage 301 and 302 redirects in a central location within Composer, rather than on a page-by-page basis.
 Redirects are set for URLs that correspond to an external page (such as a page on a school’s previous website) and points them toward a Composer page instead.
 When creating a new Redirect, you’ll need to enter the URL of the old/existing page, the URL of the new target page, and the type of redirect.

-- In the “From URL” field, enter the web address of the existing (old) page
+From URL: Enter the web address of the existing (old) page.

-There are two redirect types, 301 (Permanent) and 302 (Temporary).
-The primary difference between them is that Permanent redirects preserve site analytics tracking information when users click on them, whereas Temporary redirects do not (in fact, different search engines handle 302 requests differently, so using them can add a great deal of uncertainty to analytics results.
+- 302 (Temporary): Temporary redirects do not preserve site analytics.
+In fact, different search engines handle 302 requests differently, so using them can add a great deal of uncertainty to analytics results.

 Create bulk redirects

 Finally, it is possible to bulk-create redirects for a large number of pages if you don’t want to set them up one-by-one in Redirect Manager.
 For more information about creating redirects in bulk, please submit a ticket to Support.